plsuwu/plsuwu/src/docs/writeups/lockpick.md

 We are refusing to pay the attackers and need you to find a way to recover the files provided.
 </aside>

-> Worked through this on a virtual machine that was set up very quickly - excuse any VSC*de.

 ## Tasks

 The challenge indicates the following tasks (which are essentially the challenge's flags) to complete: